HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/prep_site_toolbar/customizing_applications_palette/epc_using_external_urls.md

     For example, search for the label with the unique name `com.ibm.portal.toolbar.applications.category.label.root`.

-4) Under the application category root label, create a new URL.
-Click **New URL** to add a new label.
+4) Under the application category root label, click **New URL** to create a new URL.

-5) Add a title and description for the new category.
+5) In Title field add a title and in Description field add a description for the new category.
 Click **OK**.

 6) In the Advanced Options section, select **HTML** as supported markup.
 Specify a URI pointing to a feed that returns a list of portlet definitions or portlet entities.